gamersagainstweed/ihnm/README.md

 Unpack it where you wish and run ihnm.Desktop.exe

 # License
-The license is GPL-3 because GPL-3 libs were used.
+The license is GPL-3 because it depends on GPL-3 libs.

 `printf("Goodbye, weed");`